jennifernghi/BinarySearchTree/README.md

             }else{//case 2

-                Locate the rightmost ode in the left subtree of current.
+                Locate the rightmost node in the left subtree of current.

-                copy he element value in the rightmost node to current.
+                copy the element value of the rightmost node to current.

                 connect the parent of the rightmost node to the left child of rightmost node;
             }